 Luckily, we have experience and wisdom within our societies to lean into as we develop new technology.
 And there’s a method for doing this that Joi Ito describes: “participant design”—design of systems as and by participants.
 This approach will steer us away from a human vs. machines mentality, give us opportunities to work together and leverage diverse expertise—and let ourselves be humbled by the magnificent complexity of humankind.
 If we collectively pay attention to all the ways humans affect technology, and technology affects humans, we can develop a strategy for continuous learning and iteration.

 But we’re not primed to work together.
-The main challenge is we lack structures for collaboration.
+The main challenge is we lack structures for collaboration and continual iteration.
 Social workers might have valuable perspective on systems work explored in scientific disciplines, but they speak a different language, and the work is siloed.
 Much of social work is experiential, based on extensive field experience, and needs to be translated into something useful for technologists.
-Technologists have the technical ability to investigate and exploit data about social experiences and phenomena, but lack the history and social context.
+Technologists have the technical ability to investigate and exploit data about social experiences and phenomena but lack the history and social context.
 There is a natural complement here, but we need a systematic approach for bringing these groups together.

 My work is focused at the intersection of social work, data, and technology, a space that gives voice to experts of the human domain in the digital realm.
-I lead the Data Services department of a large non-profit organization that provides housing opportunity for the formerly homeless.
+I lead the Data and Program Analytics department of a large non-profit organization that provides housing opportunity for the formerly homeless.
 My department develops software, collects data, conducts analyses, and distributes insights to better understand the work we do and the implications in the larger field of housing and homelessness.
-This work is my window for observing real world examples of Ito’s collaborative model.
-Let me share the following thoughts:
+This work is my window for observing real-world examples of Ito’s collaborative model.
+From this perspective, let me share the following thoughts:

 ● How the ecological theory in social work prepares social workers to be complex systems thinkers and actors

 ● How social welfare technology interventions can have unintended consequence